distributed-system-analysis/pbench/docs/API/V1/upload.md

 For example, `?access=public`

 `metadata` metadata keys \
-A valid Pbench Server username to be given ownership of the specified dataset.
+A set of desired Pbench Server metadata keys to be assigned to the new dataset.
-This requires the authenticated user to hold `ADMIN` role, essentially granting full access to both the current and new owners.
+You can set the initial resource name (`dataset.name`), for example, as well as assigning any keys in the `global` and `user` namespaces.

-In particular the `server.archiveonly` metadata key allows telling the Pbench Server that the tarball should not be unpacked, analyzed, or indexed, for example when it doesn't have the expected Pbench Agent `metadata.log`.
-The tarball will be archived on the server, and is visible in the dataset collection but won't be indexed.
+In particular the `server.archiveonly` metadata key can be set to `false` to prevent the Pbench Server from unpacking or indexing the tarball, for example when the tarball doesn't contain the expected Pbench Agent `metadata.log`.
+The tarball will be archived on the server, is visible in the dataset collection and can be decorated with metadata, but won't be indexed.

 For example, `?metadata=server.archiveonly:true,global.project:oidc`

 ## Request headers

 `authorization: bearer` token \
-*Bearer* schema authorization is required to access any non-public dataset.
+*Bearer* schema authorization assigns the ownership of the new dataset to the authenticated user.
 E.g., `authorization: bearer <token>`

 `content-length` tarball size \
-The size of the tarball payload in bytes.
+The size of the request octet stream in bytes.
 Generally supplied automatically by an upload agent such as Python `requests` or `curl`.

 `content-md5` MD5 hash \
 The MD5 hash of the compressed tarball file.
-This must match the actual byte stream uploaded.
+This must match the actual tarball octet stream provided as the request body.

 ## Response headers